leonardopaiva/angular-universal-basicdemo/README.md

 ```

-### This error happens because you cant make external request on firebase free plan:
+### Working on this error, update firebase plan will not solve it:

         ERROR HttpErrorResponse {
           headers: HttpHeaders { normalizedNames: Map {}, lazyUpdate: null, headers: Map {} },